orsonteodoro/gcf2/README.md

 ${CATEGORY}/${PN} disable-fopt-info.conf row to disable fopt-info since this is only a GCC only flag if it is not auto removed.

 <a name="footnote4">[4]</a> Not all packages can successfully use LTO.
-A
+Both
-remove-lto.conf has been provided to remove the flag for select packages.
-Due to the heavy time and memory cost, only ThinLTO will be used.
+remove-clang-lto.conf and remove-gcc-lto.conf has been provided to remove the flag for select packages.
+Due to the heavy time and memory cost, only ThinLTO will be used for heavy link time cost packages via use-thinlto.conf.
+GCC + BFD + LTO will be used for a majority of small packages as the default.

 <a name="footnote5">[5]</a> Sometimes I may choose mostly built @world with
 clang or with gcc.
 You may choose to switch between -mindirect-branch=thunk or